emmalynnnn/access-caption-check/docs/notes.md

     * Failed for 77 videos cause of ECONNRESET error
 * Fixed double quote sheets formula parsing error

+### 5.23.23
+* Still working on ECONNRESET error
+  * Tried allowing it to try again which seems to help but it doesn't solve the issue
+  * This might be helpful: https://dev.to/karataev/handling-a-lot-of-requests-in-javascript-with-promises-1kbb
+    * "The point is that Node can't handle a lot of connections at the same time and we need to rethink the solution."
+    * Can I somehow force the function to get the vid info one at a time, and not concurrently in a for loop???
+Hmmm

 ## TODO
 * ECONNRESET
 * Quota limit testing
 * Bulk testing
+* Negative uncaptioned seconds????

 Next version:
 * Google drive folder selection